09 Jan Kitchen and Bath Remodel Advice for Home Sellers

 Balance quality and appearance

 When budgeting for your home remodeling project, consider spending a good portion on select kitchen cabinets and countertops.
-According to the report, homebuyers care about quality and appearance with kitchen countertops and cabinets.
-Additionally, of those surveyed, over 80% stated that having a full-size bathroom, as opposed to a half-bath, on the main level of the home is preferred.
+According to the report, homebuyers care about quality and appearance.
+Additionally, of those surveyed, over 80% stated that they prefer having a full-size bathroom, as opposed to a half-bath, on the main level of the home.

 Although custom cabinets and other popular trends in kitchen and bath design may not be appealing to you personally, it’s important to think about your potential buyers.
 The NAHB report reveals there are certain features the majority of those surveyed want to see in a home that they buy: